St. Mary's uses balanced attack to beat Pacific - WHIZ News

 MORAGA, Calif.
-(AP) — Dan Fotu scored 16 points on 7-of-10 shooting while collecting 10 rebounds and Saint Mary’s beat Paciic 71-63 on Saturday night.
+(AP) — Dan Fotu scored 16 points on 7-of-10 shooting while collecting 10 rebounds and Saint Mary’s beat Pacific 71-63 on Saturday night.

 Malik Fitts scored 14 points, Jordan Ford 13 an Tommy Kuhse 10 for the Gaels (21-6, 8-4 West Coast Conference).
 Saint Mary’s shot 28 of 51 (54.9%) and committed just eight turnovers.